inabikarilibrary/inalib/inapedia/players/peruvian/rodrift.md

 Rodrift is a Peruvian :peru: player, maining Chain.
 He was previously known by other names, such as Rodbeast or Rodrigo.
+With his notorious signature Shindou, he was arguably one of the best Chainers during his active days.

 ## Achievements